-The 400-hour manicuring program at Palomar Institute of Cosmetology is designed to give you in-depth training in nail care using OPI Nail Technology.
-After completing your classroom training, you’ll move on to the salon floor where you’ll perfect your skills giving nail services to clients.
+The 400-hour Manicuring program at Palomar Institute of Cosmetology is designed to give you in-depth training in nail care using OPI Nail Technology.
+After completing your classroom training, you’ll move on to the student salon floor where you’ll perfect your skills giving nail services to clients.

 After you graduate, you should be ready to pass your licensing exam and launch a successful career in the nail industry.

 Here’s what you’ll learn in the manicuring program:

 - NAIL REPAIR/WRAPS

 The Manicuring Course prepares the student for the State Board Examination.
 The student will receive practical training and technical instruction in the areas of nails.
 Some of the potential occupations available to Manicurists are Manicurist, Manicuring Tech in Salon (resort/spa), Nail Specialist, Product Specialist, Product Sales Rep, Platform Artist, Competitive Nail Tech for Industry Competitions, Salon Owner.

 If you’re serious about going to manicuring school, nothing should hold you back!

 Call (760) 744-7900 option 5 or use our contact form to learn more about becoming a student at Palomar Institute of Cosmetology.

 |Pursuant to B&P 7362.5(c) the curriculum for a nail care course shall, at a minimum, include technical and practical instruction in the following areas:||MINIMUM HOURS|

 |Health and Safety: Including instruction on hazardous substances, chemical safety, safety data sheets, protection from hazardous chemicals, preventing chemical injuries, health and safety laws and regulations, and preventing communicable diseases. |